Effects of Magnetic Helicity on 3D Equilibria and Self-Organized States in KTX Reversed Field Pinch: Introduction

 Classic Taylor's theory cannot describe the 3D phenomena in RFP, so the stellarator codes have become an important tool for studying physics without axial symmetry in RFP.
 Gobbin et al. used the stellarator code VMEC for the first time to simulate the three-dimensional equilibrium in RFX-mod with the assumption of nested magnetic surfaces \cite{gobbin2011stellarator}.
 There are some investigations of 3D characteristics and dynamo effect based on VMEC equilibrium in KTX \cite{liu2021QSH, Zu2022dynamo}.
 Furthermore, some studies show that the equilibrium of RFP without nested surfaces can also be reproduced \cite{qu2020flow, zhang2023}.

 The multi-region relaxed magnetohydrodynamics (MRxMHD) is a new fluid model that combines the ideal MHD and Taylor relaxation \cite{hudson2012computation}.
 MRxMHD considers the helicity constraint of different subvolumes instead of the global constraint.
 Dennis et al. pointed out that the use of this model requires only a finite number of constraints to describe the self-organized plasma states in RFP \cite{dennis2013minimally}.
 However, this has not been fully investigated, and the impact of these constraints on the self-organized state of plasma has not been shown.
+A multiple domains scheme (MDS) is proposed to investigate the transport problem in the presence of magnetic islands, which also divides the plasma into multiple regions \cite{PhysRevLett.82.1458}.
+The MDS was applied to RFP plasma, which has been implemented in a new numerical tool \cite{Auriemma_2018}.

 Here, we employ a barrier as the interface to divide the toroidal volume into inner and outer subvolumes.
 Different self-organized states, including axisymmetric, DAx, and SHAx, can be reproduced numerically with the MRxMHD model.
 Helicity plays a critical role in this model and magnetic topology changes with helicity.